play14team/play14-website/_games/eggolution.md

 scale:
 timebox:

-description: Evolution on rock, paper, scissors.
+excerpt: Evolution on rock, paper, scissors.
 Fun, easy and just the right amount of silly.

 published: false